goat-community/goat/README.md

 ##### 8. View GOAT in the browser

-If all steps were successful you will be able to use GOAT when opening;
+If all steps were successful you will be able to use GOAT when opening the index.html file in the front-end directory.

+##### 9. Optional: Pre-calculate accessibility heat-map

+GOAT allows you to use pre-calculated matrices that are used to visualize the dynamic heatmap.
+In order to start the pre-calculation you currently have to start the script manually with the following command:

+`python3 ~/app/data_preparation/Python/precalculate_grid_thematic.py`

+Depending on the size of your study area the calculation can take a bit.
+You can also set different grid_sizes in the script.

+###### 10. Connect to your database

+You can connect to the PostgreSQL database with the following default credentials:

+**Change your credentials especially if you want to run GOAT in production**

+Host: localhost
+User: goat
+Database: goat
+Password: earlmanigault
+Port: 65432